 Define our positioning in coal-related activities:

-- Continue the policy of minimal insurance exposure to coal-related activities
+- Commitment not to increase the minimal insurance exposure to coal-related activities

 - Commitment not to insure any new coal-related customer and any new coal construction project (mines and plants) with immediate effect